 Containing a hefty dose of fat to boost testosterone production (to support quality body weight gains), the ubiquitous cow juice, an old school bodybuilding favorite, has unfortunately fallen out of favor by many of today’s iron brethren.

 With the advent of low fat, high protein supplements, milk, a standalone complete protein beverage, is today more commonly used to accompany our favorite breakfast cereals.
 My solution: have the best of both worlds – supercharge your next shake by mixing it with whole milk.

-While on the subject of milk, the chocolate variety works great as the perfect (bulking) post workout treat – high in sugars and essentials proteins, it is easily absorbed to enhance post-training recovery.
-Mix it with 30 grams of high quality whey protein to reap maximum benefit and taste.
+While on the subject of milk, the chocolate variety works great as the perfect post-workout treat – high in sugars and essential proteins, it is easily absorbed to enhance post-training recovery.
+Mix it with 30 grams of high-quality whey protein to reap maximum benefit and taste.

 #2 – Quinoa

 A highly nutritious grain native to South America, quinoa is largely regarded as one of the world’s healthiest foods, and for good reason.
 Packed full of complete proteins (14 grams per 100 gram serving), thus providing all nine essential amino acids, and high in complex carbohydrates and dietary fiber, quinoa is also gluten-free, easy to digest, and full of vitamin B6, magnesium and iron (providing 25%, 49% and 25% of our daily requirement for these nutrients respectively) to support cell growth and general health.
 It is recommended that this superfood be substituted for 1-2 comparatively boring rice meals per day.